Frederick II, Holy Roman Emperor: The Sixth Crusade

-Problems of stability within the empire delayed Frederick's departure on crusade.
+Problems of stability within the empire delayed Frederick's departure on the crusade.
 It was not until 1225, when, by proxy, Frederick had married Isabella II of Jerusalem, heiress to the Kingdom of Jerusalem, that his departure seemed assured.
 Frederick immediately saw to it that his new father-in-law John of Brienne, the current king of Jerusalem, was dispossessed and his rights transferred to the emperor.
 In August 1227, Frederick set out for the Holy Land from Brindisi but was forced to return when he was struck down by an epidemic that had broken out.
 Even the master of the Teutonic Knights, Hermann of Salza, recommended that he return to the mainland to recuperate.
-On 29 September 1227, Frederick was excommunicated by Pope Gregory IX for failing to honor his crusading pledge.
+On 29 September 1227, Frederick was excommunicated by Pope Gregory IX for failing to honour his crusading pledge.

 Many contemporary chroniclers doubted the sincerity of Frederick's illness, and their attitude may be explained by their pro-papal leanings.
-Roger of Wendover, a chronicler of the time, wrote:
+Roger of Wendover, a chronicler of the time, wrote that Frederick:

 Frederick eventually sailed again from Brindisi in June 1228.
 The pope, still Gregory IX, regarded that action as a provocation, since, as an excommunicate, Frederick was technically not capable of conducting a crusade, and he excommunicated the emperor a second time.
 Frederick reached Acre in September.
 Many of the local nobility, the Templars, and Hospitallers were therefore reluctant to offer overt support.
 Since the crusading army was already a small force, Frederick negotiated along the lines of a previous agreement he had intended to broker with the Ayyubid sultan, Al-Kamil.
 The treaty, signed in February 1229, resulted in the restitution of Jerusalem, Nazareth, Bethlehem, and a small coastal strip to the Kingdom of Jerusalem, though there are disagreements as to the extent of the territory returned.

 The treaty also stipulated that the Dome of the Rock and al-Aqsa Mosque were to remain under Muslim control and that the city of Jerusalem would remain without fortifications.
 Virtually all other crusaders, including the Templars and Hospitallers, condemned this deal as a political ploy on the part of Frederick to regain his kingdom while betraying the cause of the Crusaders.
 Al-Kamil, who was nervous about possible war with his relatives who ruled Syria and Mesopotamia, wished to avoid further trouble from the Christians, at least until his domestic rivals were subdued.

 The crusade ended in a truce and in Frederick's coronation as King of Jerusalem on 18 March 1229, although this was technically improper.
 Frederick's wife Isabella, the heiress, had died, leaving their infant son Conrad as rightful king.
 There is also disagreement as to whether the "coronation" was a coronation at all, as a letter written by Frederick to Henry III of England suggests that the crown he placed on his own head was in fact the imperial crown of the Romans.